jponge/dice-proxy/README.md

 ## Use it with a web browser

-If you don't know how to configure a proxy for your web server then Google is your friend.
+If you don't know how to configure a proxy for your web browser then Google is your friend.

 ## Recognizing new search engines